cpske/programming1/Home.md

 ### Recommended Textbook

 *Big Java, 5th Ed.* by Cay Horstmann.
 Book is easy to read, but long.
-Horstmann is a well-known author.
-His books *Core Java* (a favorite of programmers) and *Object-oriented Design & Patterns* (favorite among SKE students) are excellent.
+Horstmann is a popular author of Java books, including *Core Java* (a favorite of programmers) and *Object-oriented Design & Patterns* (favorite among SKE students).

 Contact me for how to get *Big Java*.